qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 Now you've got the area that the buildings must overlap.
 Next, you want to extract the buildings in that area.

-* Look for on the menu entry :menuselection:`Vector Selection --> Extract by location` within :menuselection:`Processing --> Toolbox`;
+* Look for the menu entry :menuselection:`Vector Selection --> Extract by location` within :menuselection:`Processing --> Toolbox`;

 * Set up the algorithm dialog like in the following picture;